This year, investing in Bitcoin is at the top of many financial experts’ lists.

 Buying Bitcoin Through An Exchange

 Depending on the exchange, you may need to wait a number of days or even weeks for your account to be approved.
-Once it’s approved, you can fund your account and place your Bitcoin buy order.
+Once your account is verified, you can fund your account and place your Bitcoin buy order.
 Once the order goes through the Bitcoin will then be yours.
 However, it won’t live in your Bitcoin wallet, it will be in the exchange’s keeping.

 At this point, you can choose to keep it on the exchange or move it into your own online Bitcoin wallet, or into cold storage on a hardware or paper wallet.